CemKaya1/DSA210-TermProject/README.md

 5. **Findings & Conclusions:** Summarize the key takeaways.

 ##  Example Analysis & What I Expect to Find
-For example, I might create a scatter plot to see if cars with more mileage are always cheaper.
+As an example, I might create a scatter plot to see if cars with more mileage are always cheaper.
 I expect to find that cars with fewer kilometers and no accidents are worth more, but some brands might keep their value better than others.

 ## Possible Future Improvements
 - Collecting data from more websites to get better results